SteamDatabase/FileDetectionRuleSets/descriptions/Engine.Heaps.md

-[**HEAPS**](https://heaps.io) is a mature cross platform graphics engine designed for high performance games written for the Haxe programming language.
+[**HEAPS**](https://heaps.io) is a mature cross-platform graphics engine designed for high-performance games written for the Haxe programming language.
 It is designed to leverage modern GPUs that are commonly available on both desktop and mobile devices.